• Skip to main content

 • This recipe makes 36 mini muffins.
 A mini muffin tin works best here to get them to cook through; I've tried it with standard size tins and they just don't turn out the same.

-• I like to make these in a food processor because I find it way easier to work with and easier to clean, and the blade really processes the coconut oil well.
-You could also use a stand mixer or hand mixer; just use what’s easiest for you.
+• *If you’re not using a food processor, the coconut oil or butter should be melted and cooled to make it easily incorporate into the recipe.
+I like to make these in a food processor because I find it way easier to work with and easier to clean, and the blade really processes the coconut oil well.
+You could also use a hand mixer or bowl and whisk with melted and cooled oil or butter, just use what’s easiest for you.

 • One of the best things about these muffins is that they’re great at room temperature or from the refrigerator, and they even freeze beautifully.
 I actually love them straight out of the freezer.